d11wtq/whittle/README.md

 Whittle is a LALR(1) parser.
 It's very small, easy to understand, and what's most important, it's 100% ruby.
-You write parsers by specifying sequences of allowable rules (which refer to other rules, or even to themselves), and for each rule in your grammar, you provide a block that is invoked when the grammar is recognized.
+You write parsers by specifying sequences of allowable rules (which refer to other rules, or even to themselves).
+For each rule in your grammar, you provide a block that is invoked when the grammar is recognized.

-If you're not familiar with parsing, you should find Whittle to be a very friendly little parser.
+If you're *not* familiar with parsing, you should find Whittle to be a very friendly little parser.

-It is related, somewhat, to yacc and bison, which belong to the class of parsers knows as LALR(1): Lookahead Left-Right (using 1 lookahead token).
-This class of parsers is both easy to work with, and powerful.
+It is related, somewhat, to yacc and bison, which belong to the class of parsers known as LALR(1): Left-Right, using 1 Lookahead token.
+This class of parsers is both easy to work with and particularly powerful.
+Since the algorithm is based around a theory that *never* has to backtrack (that is, each token read takes the parse forward, with just a single lookup in a parse table), parse time is also fast.
+Parse time is governed by the size of the input, not by the size of the grammar.

-Whittle provides meaningful error reporting and even lets you hook into the error handling logic if you need to write some sort of crazy madman forgiving parser.
+Whittle provides meaningful error reporting (line number, expected tokens, received token) and even lets you hook into the error handling logic if you need to write some sort of crazy madman-forgiving parser.

+If you've had issues with other parsers hitting "stack level too deep" errors, you should find that Whittle does not suffer from the same issues, since it uses a state-switching algorithm (a pushdown automaton to be precise), rather than simply having one parse function call another and so on.
+Whittle also supports the following concepts:

+  - Left/right recursion
+  - Left/right associativity
+  - Operator precedences
+  - Skipping of silent tokens in the input (e.g. whitespace/comments)

 ## Installation